Femme en posture d’étirement illustrant une routine quotidienne pour maintenir des articulations souples

 • Breathe deeply to relax your muscles.

-• Avoid sudden movements and stop in case of pain.
+• Avoid sudden movements and stop if you feel pain.

-Tip: Adopt these exercises 3 to 4 times a week for visible results.
-A few minutes are enough to maintain your mobility and well-being.
+Tip: Try these exercises 3 to 4 times a week for visible results.
+Just a few minutes are all it takes to keep your mobility and wellbeing in check.

 1. Simple neck rotations

-Neck rotations are ideal for improving cervical mobility.
-This exercise must be performed carefully and without haste.
+Neck rotations are ideal for enhancing neck mobility.
+This exercise should be done carefully and without rushing.

 • Starting position: Lie on your back with your knees bent and your feet flat.

-• Alignment: Ensure that your ears, shoulders, and hips are properly aligned.
+• Alignment: Make sure your ears, shoulders, and hips are nicely aligned.

-• Movement: Slowly turn your head to one side, hold the position for 5 seconds, then repeat on the other side.
+• Movement: Slowly turn your head to one side, hold the position for 5 seconds, then try the other side.

-"Rolling your head back puts the neck in the most vulnerable position – the combination of hyperextension and twisting and/or rotation.
-For somebody who has spinal stenosis, this can lead to nerve compression and impingement." - Olga Kabel
+"Tilting your head back puts your neck in a delicate position – it mixes a bit of bending back with a twist or rotation.
+For those with spinal stenosis, this can sometimes cause nerve compression and discomfort." - Olga Kabel

 Keep in mind :

-• Spend 3 minutes a day on this exercise, with 5 repetitions on each side.
+• Spend 3 minutes a day on this exercise, doing 5 repetitions on each side.

 • Breathe deeply throughout the movement.

-• If you experience pain, stop immediately and consult a healthcare professional.
+• If you experience any pain, stop immediately and consult a healthcare professional.

 Tip: You can guide the movement by gently placing one hand on your forehead for better control.

-Attention : If you suffer from spinal stenosis or a herniated disc, exercise extra caution and consult a doctor before performing this exercise.
+Attention: If you suffer from spinal stenosis or a herniated disc, please be extra careful and consult a doctor before trying this exercise.

-This stretch is an excellent addition to your daily routine to preserve the flexibility of your joints.
-Now, let’s move on to the next exercise.
+This stretch is an excellent addition to your daily routine for keeping your joints flexible.
+Now, let's move on to the next exercise.

 2. Upper Back Stretch

-This exercise focuses on the upper back, specifically stretching the trapezius.
-This muscle plays a key role in shoulder mobility and arm stability, while also helping to relieve accumulated tension.
+This exercise focuses on your upper back, specifically stretching the trapezius.
+This muscle plays a key role in shoulder mobility and arm stability, while also helping to relieve built-up tension.

 Starting position